-This report consists of three parts: management's discussion and analysis (unaudited), the basic financial statements, and the notes to the financial statements, covering the period from inception July 29, 2013 through December 31, 2013.
+This report consists of three parts: management's discussion and analysis (unaudited), the basic financial statements, and the notes to the financial statements.

 The financial statements provide summary information about the overall financial condition of the Utility Debt Securitization Authority (UDSA).
 The notes provide explanation and more details about the contents of the financial statements.